Security police: Germany

 The Polizei beim Deutschen Bundestag (Polizei DBT, commonly known as Bundestagspolizei) is the smallest and least known police agency in Germany.
 It is responsible for the protection of the premises of the Bundestag in Berlin.
 Because the chief of the Bundestagspolizei is the president of the Bundestag (Federal Parliament of Germany) and not the minister of the interior, it can not be called a federal police agency.
 The number of their officers is not published yet.
 The Bundestagspolizei recruit their staff from all German police agencies.

 Hong Kong

 A special division of the Hong Kong Police Force, known as the Airport Security Unit (ASU), has been engaged by airports in Hong Kong (HK), to provide security services.
 These personnel have higher fitness standards and are issued with heavier firepower, than ordinary HK police officers.

 India

-The Indian central government maintains several security police forces:

-The CISF is The Central Industrial Security Force (established in its present form: June 15, 1983) is a paramilitary security force in India.
-The CISF duties are to protect public properties and private properties, as well as: